 British Brexiteers promised the earth and misled themselves – and worse, the nation.
 But they failed to understand the concerns of the European Union, or even the very basics of negotiation.

 It is equally fair to point out that the European Union have failed to take account of what the European Union loses when Britain departs.
-They lose:

 – the second-largest economy;

 – one of only two nations with a nuclear capacity and a military capability;

 – the long reach of British foreign policy;

 – access to our intelligence, counter-terrorist and policing expertise.